MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/create-display-dialog-box.md

 ## Design a dialog box for your visual

-To configure a dialog box, you need to add three components to your code:
+To configure a dialog box, you need to add two components to your code:

-* [A declaration](#declare-the-dialog-box-function) - Each dialog box function needs to be declared in the `visual.ts` file.
+* [A dialog box function](#create-a-dialog-box-function) - Each dialog box function needs to be declared in the `visual.ts` file.

 * [An implementation file](#create-the-dialog-box-implementation-file) - It's recommended to create an implementation file for each dialog box.

-* [Button configuration](#configure-the-dialog-box-buttons) - In the `visual.ts`  file, configure the behavior of the dialog box buttons.

-### Declare the dialog box function
+### Create a dialog box function

 Before you create a dialog box, you need to decide which buttons it will include.
 Power BI visuals supports the following six dialog box buttons: